briankwong65/firechat/README.md

 # 🔥Firechat

-An online public chat room for anyone to talk!
+An online public chat room for anyone to talk! </br>
-Made with React, Node.js, and Firebase
+Made with React, Node.js, and Firebase.

 Live link: https://firechat.briankwong.me